povik/fold/README.md

 Some features:

  * Users input high level description of the desired behavior in the form of a program.
-This program resembles C syntax in its form, supports variables of arbitrary bitwidth, and has arithmetic operators defined to never overflow.
+This program resembles C syntax in its form, supports variables of arbitrary bitwidth, and has arithmetic operators with sizing rules to never overflow.

  * Choice of architecture is up to the user and does not involve heuristics.
 Users annotate the program through special syntax and statements to influence the architecture.